Southern Lake Huron Pilot Project

 The demand response program will provide residential customers, with natural gas central heating systems controlled by an eligible Wi-Fi-connected smart thermostat, with an incentive to enroll to allow their smart thermostat to be set back a few degrees by Enbridge Gas during peak demand response events in the winter heating season.

-Our pilot projects have been designed to minimize disruption in our communities.
-Automated meter reading (AMR) technology is already installed on the majority of customer meters, which allows us to collect hourly usage data.
+The pilot project has been designed to have no impact for the targeted communities other than the ability for customers to participate in the programs.
+Automated meter reading (AMR) technology is already installed on the majority of customer meters, which allows Enbridge Gas to collect hourly usage data.
 This will help us better understand how enhanced energy efficiency and demand response programs impact peak natural gas demand.

 Collecting hourly data from meters equipped with AMR technology will not disrupt your service, nor will there be any additional charges on your bill.